 Mylan has a decades-long track record of expanding people’s access to medicine, particularly by making more-affordable generic versions of brand name drugs – expertise we’re now bringing to biologics, insulins and other complex medicines.

-Mylan has 16 biosimilar and insulin analog products on the market around the world or in development.
-They include eight of the world’s top 10 biologics.
+Mylan has about 20 biosimilar and insulin analog products on the market around the world or in development.